mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <font size=3>**Q: How do I monitor the `loss` during training and save the training parameters when the `loss` is the lowest?**</font>

-A: You can customize the `callback` method to implement the early stopping function.
+A: You can customize the `Callback` method.
+Refer to the `ModelCheckpoint` writeup, and in addition add the logic to determine the `loss`.
-Example: When the loss value decreases to a certain value, the training stops.

 ```python
 class EarlyStop(Callback):